veracity/veracity-documentation/sections/dataworkbench/dataworkbench.md

 3. In the row with the user's name, to revoke their access, select the **X** icon.
 After that, the icon changes to the "Undo" icon.
 If you have revoked user's access by accident, select the "Undo" icon to revert it.
 4. Select the **Save and Close** button.

-Alternatively:
-1. Go to a data set you want to share.
-2. In the top-right corner, select the **Share** icon.
-3. Under **Share with user**, enter the email address of a user.
-You can add multiple users.
-4. Select the **Add** button to confirm.
-5. Under **Share access for**, select how long the data set should be available to the user(s).
-6. Select the **Share** button.

-Note that if you try to share a data set with an email account that is not registered with Veracity, Veracity will show the **Invite** button.
-If you select it, Veracity will invite this person to register.
-After they have registered, they will gain access to the data set you have shared.

 ## Activity logs
 Data Workbench logs certain events, and gives you access to [activity logs](activitylog.md).